mlswg/mls-protocol/draft-ietf-mls-protocol.md

   the size of the group, and extend the tree accordingly
 * Verify the signature on the included ClientInitKey; if the signature verification fails, abort
-* Generate a WelcomeInfo object describing the state prior to the add, and verify that its hash is the same as the value of the `welcome_info_hash` field
 * Update the ratchet tree by setting to blank all nodes in the direct path of the new node
 * Set the leaf node in the tree at position `index` to a new node